 Progress of water purchasing to date

-Outcomes from the Government's southern and northern Basin water purchase tenders are regularly updated.
+Outcomes from the Government's water purchase tenders are updated after a tender is finalised.

 For more information see: Progress of water purchasing